6 Questions to Ask When Hiring a Commercial Real Estate Content Writer for Your Firm

 The 6 Essential Questions to Ask Your Potential CRE Content Writer

-Question 1: "Can you share examples of real estate investing content you've written?"
+Question 1: "Can you share examples of commercial real estate investing content you've written?"

 Green flags: The writer must have samples on real estate investing.
 Much better if they have commercial real estate investing samples that touch on topics like commercial real estate asset classes, investment concepts (such as core, core plus, and value add), and industry trends.
 It should also show their ability to break down complex investment topics into simple, understandable formats.